hssm/SuperStyler/README.md

 ![Editor](https://raw.github.com/ntsp/SuperStyler/master/docs/image/editor.png "SuperStyler editor")

-At this point, there will also be a new dynamic deck which contains the new SuperStyler cards that grab the styleshet from the abovementioned server.
+At this point, there will also be a new dynamic deck which contains the new SuperStyler cards that grab the stylesheet from the abovementioned server.

 ![Dyn](https://raw.github.com/ntsp/SuperStyler/master/docs/image/dyndeck.png "SuperStyler dynamic deck")